-This manual provides instructions for the installation and use of the ACSLS SNMP Agent.
+This manual provides instructions for the installation and use of the Oracle's StorageTek Automated Cartridge System Library Software (ACSLS) Simple Network Management Protocol (SNMP) Agent.
 The ACSLS SNMP Agent is also called the Agent in this book.

 This book is intended for system or storage administrators who are responsible for monitoring library events.